 There are three main players in the delivering game: Elema, Meituan and Sherpas.
 Here is a brief introduction on the differences as well as a step-by-step guide to using them.
-Delivery apps have made my life in China so much easier and also has given me a lot of freedom!
+Delivery apps have made my life and teaching in China so much easier and also has given me a lot of freedom!
 Now, I can have whatever I want, whenever I want.
 Sometimes it’s too much power for one girl to handle, so eat responsibly!

 Elema is my app of choice: I use it almost every day for at least one of my meals.
 It’s the most well-known, has the most options, and you can do just about anything on it: from ordering a meal, sending flowers to a loved one, or even getting medicine delivered.
 The only thing that keeps people from using it is simply the fact that it is all in Chinese, but don’t fret, I’m here to help.

 9. 蜂鸟配送 – Rarely will restaurants will do their own delivery, click this to ensure Elema will send it